PepikVaio/reMarkable_re-Planner/.github/README.md

 # re-Planner - Calendar for reMarkable and more!

 Pdf calendar for reMarkable 1 and 2.
-* Version 2024 is now compatible with reMarkable 3.xx.
+* version 2024 is now compatible with reMarkable 3.xx.

 ## Description

 This is a template for reMarkable in PDF format that can be modified or used as is completely free of charge.
-* If you are interested in customization, feel free to contact me.
+* if you are interested in customization, feel free to contact me.
-* Please pay attention to the license terms for further information and payment terms.
+* please pay attention to the license terms for further information and payment terms.

 Can also be used on other devices
-* Tested - iPad
+* tested - iPad
-* Not tested - Supernote | Kindle Scribe | OnyxBoox
+* not tested - Supernote | Kindle Scribe | OnyxBoox

 ## Getting Started